How to Design a Rolling Library Ladder for Commercial Bars

 HOW TO DESIGN A ROLLING LIBRARY LADDER FOR A COMMERCIAL BAR

-Many specialty bars, such as rum bars and whiskey bars, have the need to display 300 or more bottles of expensive alcohol.
-Because many of these bars also serve other types of liquor, it’s virtually impossible to feature this quantity of bottles on most back bar walls – not without making full use of every square inch of the back bar wall.
-High-volume storage such as this normally results in storing numerous bottles above 72” (1.83m); according to ergonomic bar design standards, this is the highest recommended reachable shelf (reference our “Standard Universal Bar Clearances,” available in the downloadable section).
+Many specialty bars, such as rum bars and whiskey bars, need to display 300 or more bottles of expensive alcohol.
+Because many of these bars also serve other types of liquor, it’s virtually impossible to feature this quantity of bottles on most back bar walls – without making full use of every square inch of the back bar wall.
+High-volume storage such as this results in storing numerous bottles above 72” (1.83m); according to ergonomic bar design standards, this is the highest recommended reachable shelf (reference our “Standard Universal Bar Clearances,” available in the downloadable section).

 STEP STOOLS & STEP LADDERS ARE DANGEROUS FOR BARS